limabeans/Hourglass/README.md

 * tagging websites as educational vs music vs games vs social media etc...

 ## bugs ##
+* On the first iteration after 'wiping' the database, if you start at homepage, flip to a tab, and back, it won't log until till the next iteration.
+If that made any sense.
 * Adding new tabs sometimes into database? sometimes?

 ## to-fix ##